A short history

 Although this brief history is concerned with the nightclub, it wasn't the only social

 amenity within the building.
-An annexe to the dance floor known as Strings - The Piano Bar was opened in the late 1980s.
+An annexe to the dance floor known as Strings - The Piano Bar was opened in December 1985.
 The area was capable of holding

 The Buzz Bar